joewule/Hello-World/README.md

 # Hello-World
-Starting out on github..a trial aand test
+Starting out on github..a trial and test